Employee Rights News You Can Use

 Recent events have shown how important understanding or not understanding your rights as an employee are.
 The recent Chic-fil-A controversy is a classic example.

 According to a recent article by http://www.dailymail.co.uk (MailOnline)there was an incident at a Chic-fil-A restaurant.
 This incident points to areas of employee rights being affect.
+These include;

 In the workplace bullying case, an individual named Adam Smith verbally abused a Chic-fil-A drive thru window employee.
 In an amzing display of stupidity he videotaped and uploaded his verbal assault to You Tube.